LoginRadius/docs/content/references/javascript-library/form-library/index.md

   * **schema**: The schema for the fields being provided.
 You can leave schema as an empty array unless you're updating complex arrays.

-  * **data**: Data is an object that represents the fields and their values of the profile that you are updating.
-You can refer to our [detailed datapoints]() doc for more information on which fields can be updated.
-Please note that when using this library you cannot specify complex array fields.
+  * **data**: Data is an object that represents the fields and their values of the profile that you are updating. <!--You can refer to our [detailed datapoints]() doc for more information on which fields can be updated.--> Please note that when using this library you cannot specify complex array fields.

   * **token**: The access_token of the consumer.